Budgeting at University 2026/27

 Shop at Aldi or Lidl for staples

-Own-brand pasta, rice, tinned tomatoes, eggs, frozen veg, bread, cheese, and milk are typically 30–50% cheaper than equivalent Tesco or Sainsbury's products with no meaningful quality difference.
-Not everything is cheaper — but a full weekly shop at Aldi vs Tesco saves the average student £8–£15 per week.
+Own-brand pasta, rice, tinned tomatoes, eggs, frozen veg, bread, cheese and milk are typically 30 to 50% cheaper than equivalent Tesco or Sainsbury's products with no meaningful quality difference.
+A full weekly shop at Aldi vs Tesco saves the average student £8 to £15 per week.

 Use Too Good To Go and Olio

-Too Good To Go sells surplus food from restaurants, bakeries, and cafés at 70–90% off — typically £3–£5 for a bag worth £10–£15 of food.
+Too Good To Go sells surplus food from restaurants, bakeries and cafes at 70 to 90% off, typically £3 to £5 for a bag worth £10 to £15 of food.
 Olio lets neighbours share surplus food for free.
-Both are available in most university cities and are worth checking regularly, especially near the end of the week.
+Both are available in most university cities.

 Batch cook on Sundays

-Making a large pot of chilli, curry, lentil soup, or pasta sauce on Sunday and portioning it into 4–5 meals costs roughly £1.20–£2 per meal, takes about an hour, and removes the "I don't have time to cook" problem for most of the week.
-Freeze half of it to avoid food boredom.
+Making a large pot of chilli, curry, lentil soup or pasta sauce on Sunday and portioning it into 4 to 5 meals costs roughly £1.20 to £2 per meal, takes about an hour, and removes the 'I do not have time to cook' problem for most of the week.

 Buy reduced items in the evening

-Most supermarkets mark down fresh produce, meat, and bakery items 1–2 hours before closing.
-The yellow sticker section at a Tesco or Sainsbury's at 8–9pm can yield significant savings on fresh food.
-It requires flexibility about what you eat, but works well if you're cooking batch meals.
+Most supermarkets mark down fresh produce, meat and bakery items 1 to 2 hours before closing.
+The yellow sticker section at 8 to 9pm can yield significant savings on fresh food.
+Works well if you are cooking batch meals the same evening.

-A Deliveroo order averages £14–£18 once you include delivery and service fees.
-A homemade version of the same dish — a stir-fry, pasta, burger, or curry — costs £1.50–£4.
-One swap per week amounts to roughly £600–£750 saved over an academic year with minimal effort.
+A Deliveroo order averages £14 to £18 once you include delivery and service fees.
+A homemade version of the same dish costs £1.50 to £4.
+One swap per week amounts to roughly £600 to £750 saved over an academic year.

 50 ways to spend less every week

 Small savings compound.
-Individually these seem trivial — together they can free up £100–£200 a month without meaningfully changing your lifestyle.
+Individually these seem trivial: together they can free up £100 to £200 a month without meaningfully changing your lifestyle.

 Transport

-£35/year (or £70 for 3 years) gives you a third off most rail fares.
-Pays for itself on a single return journey home from university.
+£35 per year (or £70 for 3 years) gives you a third off most rail fares.
+Pays for itself on a single return journey home.
 Also applies to Tube fares in London during off-peak hours.

 Use a bike for short journeys

-A secondhand bike from Facebook Marketplace (£40–£100) eliminates bus fares for any journey under 3 miles.
+A secondhand bike from Facebook Marketplace (£40 to £100) eliminates bus fares for any journey under 3 miles.
 University cities are almost universally cyclable.
 A lock and lights are the only additional cost.

 Check for student bus or tram passes

-Many cities offer annual or termly student passes at significantly reduced rates — often sold through your university or local operator.
-A term pass usually undercuts the equivalent pay-as-you-go cost by 20–40%.
+Many cities offer annual or termly student passes at significantly reduced rates, often sold through your university or local operator.
+A term pass usually undercuts the equivalent pay-as-you-go cost by 20 to 40%.

 Share taxis and split the fare

 A taxi home from a night out split four ways is often cheaper than a single bus journey at 2am, especially at surge pricing hours.
-Agree beforehand who's booking and always split immediately via bank transfer rather than settling up later.
+Agree beforehand who is booking and split immediately via bank transfer.

 Use TOTUM, UNiDAYS and Student Beans

-These three platforms together cover thousands of discounts — ASOS, Spotify, Apple Music, cinema chains, restaurants, tech, and more.
+These three platforms together cover thousands of discounts: ASOS, Spotify, Apple Music, cinema chains, restaurants, tech and more.
 Always search before buying anything.
-TOTUM (the NUS card, now £14.99/yr) gives physical and digital discounts; UNiDAYS and Student Beans are free.
+UNiDAYS and Student Beans are free.

 Use student cinema deals

-Vue and Odeon both offer student pricing of £4–£6 per film, typically Tuesday is cheapest.
-Cineworld's Unlimited card is ~£12/month and pays off if you go twice.
-MUBI offers a student subscription via UNiDAYS for under £3/month.
+Vue and Odeon both offer student pricing of £4 to £6 per film.
+Tuesday is typically cheapest.
+MUBI offers a student subscription via UNiDAYS for under £3 per month.

 Student streaming discounts